 The Merger Transaction was accounted for as a reverse recapitalization.
-For accounting purposes, Haymaker was treated as the acquired company, and Arko Holdings was considered the accounting acquirer.
-Because Arko Holdings was deemed the accounting acquirer, upon the consummation of the Merger Transaction, the historical financial statements of Arko Holdings became the historical financial statements of the combined company.
-As a result, the financial statements included in this Quarterly Report on Form 10-Q and discussed herein reflect the historical operating results of Arko Holdings prior to December 22, 2020, which was the date on which the Merger Transaction closed (the "Merger Closing Date") and our combined results, including those of Haymaker, following the Merger Closing Date.
+For accounting purposes, prior to December 22, 2020, which was the date on which the Merger Transaction closed (the "Merger Closing Date") and our combined results, including those of Haymaker, following the Merger Closing Date.